onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Deduplication =+> harder to take credit for someone else’s earlier suggestions

-“Moral highground as a service” as a title
+“Moral high ground as a service” as a title

 Skill trees